nestjs/docs.nestjs.com/content/microservices/redis.md

 #### Context

 In more sophisticated scenarios, you may want to access more information about the incoming request.
-In Redis, you can access `RedisContext` object.
+In Redis, you can access the `RedisContext` object.

 ```typescript
 @@filename()